 - Doctors are bound by patient confidentiality. - In almost all circumstances, doctors can't pass on your information to anyone else (for example, parents, teachers, police) without your permission.
-They have to ask you first, and if you say no, they must not disclose your information. - There are several main exceptions: - If the doctor feels they need to prevent a serious and imminent threat to their patient or someone else's safety - If it is a serious disease and their patient is under 16, the doctor may be obliged to tell their parents or the Ministry of Health
+They have to ask you first, and if you say no, they must not disclose your information. - There are several main exceptions: - If the doctor feels they need to prevent a serious threat to the patient or someone else's safety - If it is a serious disease and their patient is under 16, the doctor may be obliged to tell their parents or the Ministry of Health - The information is being used in a way where the person can't be identified